 Medicinal Uses and Indications

 Elderberry may help treat cold and flu symptoms by reducing congestion and possibly making you sweat more.
 One study suggested that using a standardized elderberry extract, Sambucol, could shorten the duration of flu by about 3 days.
-Sambucol also contains other herbs plus vitamin C, so no one knows whether elderberry by itself would have the same effect.
+Sambucol contains other herbs plus vitamin C, so no one knows whether elderberry by itself would have the same effect.

 Another preliminary study found that a lozenge with elderberry extract (ViraBLOC) helped reduce flu symptoms when taken within 24 hours of symptoms starting.
-In the lab, one study suggested that elderberry could kill the H1N1 virus (“swine flu”) in test tubes, but researchers don't know whether it would be effective against H1N1 in people.
+In the lab, one study suggested that elderberry could kill the H1N1 virus ("swine flu") in test tubes, but researchers do not know whether it would be effective against H1N1 in people.

 Bacterial Sinusitis (Sinus Infection)

-One study examined the use of a proprietary product, Sinupret, to treat bacterial sinusitis along with an antibiotic (doxycycline or Vibramycin) and a decongestant.
+One study examined the use of a proprietary product, Sinupret, to treat bacterial sinusitis along with an antibiotic (doxycycline or vibramycin) and a decongestant.
 People who took the combination did better compared to those who did not take Sinupret.
 However, Sinupret contains other herbs along with elderberry, so no one knows whether taking elderberry alone would work as well.

 Elderberry is available as a liquid, syrup, and tincture, as well as in capsule and lozenge forms.
 Dried elder flower is usually standardized to at least 0.8% flavonoids.
 Sambucol is standardized to 38% elderberry extract for adults and 19% for children.
 Sinupret contains 18 mg of elder flower.

 How to Take It